microprediction/densitypdf/README.md

 # Density PDF
-Evaluation of univariate density functions defined in the `density` package.
+Evaluation of univariate density functions, and mixtures of the same, defined in the `density` package.

 ## Install